 Running your own business can be THE most rewarding experience.
-It can also be very frustrating as there is only one of you (no, cloning is not an option at this time) and only so many hours in the day.
+It can also be very frustrating as there is only one of you (no, cloning is not an option at this time) which mean’s your unable to leverage your time and only so many hours in the day.

 Of course, you’re fantastic at your job but take comfort in that not everyone is born super organised and some people struggle with the back-office gig.

 If you ever feel like you are ‘getting nowhere’, it may be time to assess your workload and see where you can improve upon your workflow and efficiencies.

 Below are some key areas that have been identified as areas that (us) consultants may struggle with.
 I have suggested some great tools you can implement across your business to ensure that the feeling of ‘getting nowhere’ is off your radar.
 Feeling in control is truly inspiring and when you leverage your time as well as other people’s time and saving through technology will help you and your business flourish.

 This may seem simple but (and without sounding cheesy) ‘failing to plan, is planning to fail’.
 This should be a mantra for your business.

 A great idea is to break your day down into chunks and focus on what matters most.
 Breaking the work down will help your concentration and make the task ahead feel more achievable.
 If you have quite a big project, make sure you work out across the weeks or months a plan to break the work down to ensure that your keep on track and that your project will be delivered on time or with time to spare, ensuring you can leverage your time wherever possible.

 The different ‘hats’ we have to wear being a business owner is insane.
 It’s important here to set goals so you are clear on what it is you want to achieve.
 It’s so easy to get bogged down in the minute and low value work, which is important, but we know it stops us from achieving the bigger goals we want to achieve.
 Goals can help you manage and leverage your time appropriately

 Divide and delegate to win back and leverage your time